Meeting held at The Dome…

 Attendees heard presentations from Michael Squire, architect for the proposed development at Lovell’s/Granite/Babcock Wharf, Greenwich, from Lawrence Robertson and Alistair Barr on Millennium Square, the proposed major new ‘square’ for London which will link the North Greenwich Underground station to the Dome entrance, from Alistair Wood of the Anshutz Entertainment Group on the Dome Arena and associated facilities, from Andrew Parry on the latest transport infrastructure developments and from Chris Roberts, Leader of Greenwich Council on the latest deliberations of the Thames Gateway Partnership involving the Mayor of London, Keith Hill, Minister responsible and the Leaders of all Boroughs in the Gateway region.

-Proceedings were introduced by Sir Bob Scott who announced that the planned presentation on the A New Heart for East Greenwich proposals would not be presented at the meeting owing to the fact that the Greenwich District Hospital site purchase was not yet complete and that negotiations were at a delicate stage.
+Proceedings were introduced by Sir Bob Scott who announced that the planned presentation on the A New Heart for East Greenwich proposals would not be given at the meeting owing to the fact that the Greenwich District Hospital site purchase was not yet complete and that negotiations were at a delicate stage.
 He assured everyone that the proposals would be discussed at the next meeting in early 2005.

 Michael Squire, for Squire & Partners, Architects, presented the proposals for the Lovell’s/Granite/Babcock Wharf site adjacent to the Cutty Sark P.H. and Ballast Quay.
 Currently largely derelict and unoccupied except by Council-owned offices occupied by the Partnership themselves and parts of Greenwich Education Authority as well as by a working boat yard, the plans envisage a mixed-use development with a number of residential blocks arranged at right-angles to the shore line with a significant amount of public open space (50% of the site area) between the blocks to improve access to the river.